hydephp/framework/README.md

 ### This is a very new repo that has been made public to run further tests before the initial release.
 Please wait until v1.0 for production use.
 ---

 > Note: This repository contains the core code of the Hyde framework.
-If you want to build an application using Hyde, visit the [main Hyde repository](https://github.com/hydephp/hyde).
-> This repo both contains the source code and serves as a template to get started quickly.
+If you want to build an application using Hyde, visit the [main Hyde repository](https://github.com/hydephp/hyde) which also serves as a template to get started quickly.

 HydePHP is a Static Site Builder focused on making Blog posts easy and fun.
 Under the hood, it is powered by Laravel Zero which is a stripped-down version of the robust Laravel Framework.
 Using Blade templates the site is intelligently compiled into static HTML.
 Content is created using Markdown, which supports YAML Front Matter.